michelin/snowflake-grafana-datasource/README.md

 ## License

 Snowflake grafana plugin has been released under Apache License 2.0.
-Please, refer to the LICENSE file for further information.
+Please, refer to the LICENSE.txt file for further information.